ToastmastersLee/Docs/NDP500/DataSheet/NDP500-GEN2.1-Datasheet.md

 | **Identification Height**        | <5mm              |
 | **Windows INK**                  | YES               |
 | **Compatible Operating Systems** | Windows 7/8/10/11 |

-**Explanation**: The handwriting functionality uses a capacitive touch screen and requires an active capacitive pen.
-It supports 4096 levels of pen pressure, allowing for detailed and responsive handwriting input.
-The reading accuracy is ±0.25 mm at the center, and it can detect writing heights as small as 5mm.
-The system also supports Windows Ink for a seamless writing experience across compatible Windows operating systems.